A Trusted Friend in a Complicated World

 To many, the 1941 movie Dumbo is an animated Disney classic inextricably linked to childhood fantasy.
 It also teaches a valuable lesson about acceptance, overcoming obstacles, and turning lemons (big ears) into lemonade (wings).
 But about those crows… The film dives deep into cultural appropriation during those pivotal scenes in which the black crows help save the day for the titular flying elephant.
 “Today, many believe the crows to be racist caricatures of Black Americans for their use of ‘jive talk,'” Abby Monteil wrote for Insider in May 2020.
 “The lead crow is even named Jim Crow in an obvious reference to the racist Southern segregation laws that lasted until the mid-1960s.
 The character Jim Crow was also troublingly voiced by a White actor (Cliff Edwards).”

 Disney+ added a disclaimer to the film warning of racist images, and Tim Burton’s 2019 live-action remake excised the black crows entirely.
 Although kids might miss the racist implications of the crows in the original, for aware adults, it bears the unmistakable sting of cultural appropriation as lampoon.
-Dumbo isn’t the only problematic Disney movie, and in fact, deeply rooted racism is the reason Splash Mountain is getting a long-overdue makeover.
+Dumbo isn’t the only problematic Disney movie, and in fact, deeply rooted racism is why Splash Mountain is getting a long-overdue makeover.

 6 / 11